thereisnosummerwithoutgredos/thereisnosummerwithoutgredos.github.io/README.md

 ### How to get by Uber/Taxi from Madrid Airport to Madrid South Bus Station
 It takes around 20 minutes around 16 km.

+### Sierra de Gredos
+The Sierra de Gredos is a mountain range in central Spain that spans the provinces of Ávila, Salamanca, Cáceres, Madrid, and Toledo.